 After you are admitted, our Graduate Office and Graduate Advisers will evaluate your background and inform you if you will receive advanced standing.

-Yes, we welcome visits from prospective students and offer prospective student information sessions in the fall.
-A map and parking information can be found on the Visit UTSOA page.
 Also, the School of Architecture Lectures & Events page provides information on activities scheduled in and around the School.

 Rather than print brochures, our website is updated with current information.

 Funding opportunities are described on our Student Funding pages.